Lunchtimes and Snack Times

 We can cater for many problems, but as a general rule we ask parents to take home any child who is running a high temperature or who we feel is unfit to be at nursery.

-Where a child has been suffering from diarrhoea and or vomiting, we ask that 48 hours’ elapse after the last bout before the child returns to the nursery.
+Where a child has been suffering from diarrhoea and or vomiting, we recommend that 48 hours’ elapse after the last bout before the child returns to the nursery.

 The nursery will not administer any medication unless it has been prescribed by a doctor.